ras-al/ras-al/README.md

 - 👨‍🏫 Trying to Understand More Things

-- 👨‍💻 Interested in Programming and Technology
+- 👨‍💻 Interested in Programming and Innovations

 - 👯 I’m looking to collaborate on **Python**